AlexiaDelorme/project-cookbook/README.md

     - explore new recipes

 ###### Feature 4 - Manage account details
-- Users can review their account details (First Name, Last Name, Email) in total security thanks to a non-editable form.
+- Users can review their account details (First Name, Last Name, Email) in a secure manner thanks to a non-editable form.
 - Users can click the "Edit Details" button to get access to the edit account details form.
 - Users can click the "Edit Password" button to get access to the edit password form.
 - At the bottom of the page, after a small paragraph displaying "You want to delete your account?", the user can get access to the delete account form by clicking on the anchor tag "Click Here".
-I intentionnally made it small and not that obvious so the user is not prompted to delete their account.
-Nonetheless, any user wanting to delete their account will be looking for this functionality in the manage account details.
+*I intentionnally made it small and not that obvious so the user is not prompted to delete their account.
+Nonetheless, any user wanting to delete their account will be looking for this functionality in the manage account details.*

 ###### Feature 5 - Edit account details
 - Users are presented with a pre-filled editable form displaying their current account details.
 - Users can edit the following account details: First Name, Last Name and Email.
 All fieds are mandatory and referenced as such thanks to a small red asterisk next to the obligatory fields.
 - Once users are ready to submit their new account details, they can click on the "Edit Account" button.
-- Users are given consistent feedback in the form of flashed messages to let them know if their account details have been succesfully updated or not.
+- Users are given consistent feedback in the form of flashed messages to let them know if their account details have been successfully updated or not.

 ###### Feature 6 - Edit password
 - Users can update their password by first providing their current password, create a new password and then confirm it a second time.
 - All fieds are mandatory and referenced as such thanks to a small red asterisk next to the obligatory fields.
 - Users are given consistent feedback thanks to flashed messages to let them know if:
     - the current password provided in the form is identical to the one stored in the database
-    - the new password is indeed different than the current password
+    - the new password is indeed different from the current password
     - the two fields "New Password" and "Confirm New Password" are identical
 - User's password is hashed for security purposes.
 - Once their password has been succesfully updated, users receive feedback through a green flashed message at the top of the page and is redirected to the view account details form page.